Tomar – Alvaiazere

-Shopping at the supermercado and the pharmacy
+Shopping at the supermercado and pharmacy

-He looked at my swollen ankle and decided there and then that I would not be able to walk tomorrow.
-I’ve agreed, but said I’ve noticed there were no busses from Alvaiazere to Rabacal (the next stop on the Camino).
-Carlos then offered me a lift with his son who will go back to Coimbra after the holiday.
-Did I mention the kindness of the Portuguese …?
+He looked at my swollen ankle and decided then and there that I couldn’t walk the next day.
+I agreed (of course) but said I noticed there were no buses from Alvaiazere to Rabacal (our next stop on the Camino).
+Carlos then offered me a lift with his son who had to return to Coimbra University after the holidays.
+Have I mentioned the friendliness of the Portuguese people before?

 My swollen foot has now taken the shape of a balloon

 We ate a real pilgrim meal – bread, cheese and eggs – while Timo (the guy from Finland) joined us for a glass of red wine.

 With the rain still falling outside, we went to bed … thankful to have a roof over our heads tonight!

 5 thoughts on “CAMINO PORTUGUESE – DAY 7”